+minor/ma jor/none

 Section 75 category Details of policy impact Level of impact? minor/major/none

 Religious belief N/A None

 Political opinion N/A None

 Racial group N/A None

 Age N/A None

 Marital status N/A None

 Sexual orientation N/A None

 Men and women generally N/A None

-Disability N/A None
+Disability None envisaged but reasonable adjustments will be made.
+None

 Dependants N/A None

-Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
+2 Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?

 Section 75 category If Yes , provide details If No , provide reasons

 Religious belief No as this action does not provide opportunities to promote equality amongst particular groups.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

 Disability As above

-Dependants As above
+As above